MalykaAwais/Learn_SystemVerilog_and_UVM/README.md

    - **Topics**:
      - Moore and Mealy Machines
      - State encoding (binary, gray, one-hot)
-     - Traffic light controller example
+     - Elevator controller example
-     - FSM for sequence detection

 ### 4. **Barrel Shifter**
    - **Description**: A 4x1 multiplexer-based implementation of a barrel shifter for bitwise manipulation.
    - **Features**:
      - Left and right shifts
-     - Rotations
-     - Parametrizable design
+     - Rotation

 ### 5. **SystemVerilog Constructs**
    - **Description**: Exploration of advanced SystemVerilog constructs for design and verification.